Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 AccessDenied
 ```

-Security meaning:
+### Security Meaning

-- Prevents privilege escalation.
+This prevented privilege escalation.

-- Confirms the user cannot attach administrator permissions to itself.
-- Blocks a direct path from restricted identity to admin-level permissions.
+The user could not attach `AdministratorAccess` to itself, which blocked a direct path from a restricted identity to administrator-level permissions.

-Evidence:
+### Evidence

 - [`session3-iam-attach-admin-policy-denied.png`](../screenshots/session3-iam-attach-admin-policy-denied.png)
 - [`cloudtrail-iam-attach-admin-policy-access-denied.png`](../screenshots/cloudtrail-iam-attach-admin-policy-access-denied.png)

+---

-### Test 7: Create new access key
+### Test 7: Create New Access Key

 Result: